The Family is the Foundation of Israel

 It could not have been easy for millions of people to live in such close quarters and in temporary dwellings for so many years.
 Although there are numerous accounts in the book of Numbers of the people questioning G-d or of their lack of appreciation for the miracle of their lives, there isn’t a single account of family disputes or neighborly quarrels.
 And while we can assume that there was a certain amount of this, it clearly was not significant, or it would have been mentioned.
 Instead, we have Balaam’s account of the goodness of the tents of Israel.

 As an outsider, Balaam was attracted to this idea of family harmony, within the context of national unity.
 This was an idea that was foreign to the Canaanite nations of the time, a culture that was permeated with pagan values and child sacrifice.

 Interestingly, there is no indication that the children of Israel knew of Balaam’s attempt to curse Israel and his subsequent blessing of them, for there is no interaction between Balaam and the Children of Israel at any part of the story.
 Balaam stands upon the mountains of Moab and views the new nation from afar without their awareness.
 And what he sees is a blessing.

-And Balaam echoes G-d’s promise to Abraham: “Those who bless you will be blessed and those who curse you will be cursed.”
-(24:9).
+And Balaam echoes G-d’s promise to Abraham: “Blessed are those who bless you and cursed are those who curse you.”
+(Numbers 24:9)

 Shabbat Shalom From Samaria,